nanoframework/nf-Visual-Studio-extension/docs/developer-notes.md

 2. Navigate to `e:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\VSSDK\VisualStudioIntegration\Tools\Bin`.
 3. Enter `CreateExpInstance /Reset /VSInstance=15.0 /RootSuffix=_d9708c20Exp`.

-> Mind to adjust the path above to your setup.
+> Mind to adjust the path above to your setup and Visual Studio version (15.0 for VS2017 and 16.0 for VS2019).
 > The RootSuffix above (**_d9708c20Exp**) will be different for each installation.
 Please amend the above to match your local one.
+You can find the suffix by navigating to the following folder in the users folder `C:\Users\johndoe\AppData\Roaming\Microsoft\VisualStudio`.

 You'll want to reset VS experimental instance on a number of situations.
 Usually this is when you need to start fresh because there is too much clutter, a failed deployment that is creeplying your debugging or whenever a new Visual Studio update is installed.